rahulvigneswaran/Data-Driven-Computing-in-Elasticity-via-Chebyshev-Approximation/README.md

 This paper proposes a data-driven approach for computing elasticity by means of a non-parametric regression approach rather than an optimization approach.
 The Chebyshev approximation is utilized for tackling the material data-sets non-linearity of the elasticity.
 Also, additional efforts have been taken to compare the results with several other state-of-the-art methodologies.

 ## Keywords :
-Data-driven computational mechanics, Modelfree method, Nonparametric method, Chebyshev polynomials, elasticity, Chebyshev approximation, chebfun
+Data-driven computational mechanics, Model free method, Nonparametric method, Chebyshev polynomials, elasticity, Chebyshev approximation, chebfun

 ## Authors :